October 6th - 20th, 2020

 Enjoy some free time midday to take a swim at this beautiful resort or a walk through town.
 Overnight Hotel Palissandre Côte Ouest

 Depart Morondava this morning on our private charter to Berenty Private Reserve.
+We will fly to Fort Dauphin and take a private bus to Berenty.
 The reserve is home to six species of lemur and has southern Madagascar’s largest colony of Madagascar fruit bats.
 The ease of observing ring-tailed lemurs and “dancing” Verreaux sifakas has turned this small protected area into one of Madagascar’s most popular destinations.
 Overnight Gite d’Etape (also known as Berenty Estate Guesthouse)

 We’ll spend the day wandering Berenty’s flat, broad trails and interacting with the friendly, abundant wildlife.
 The many lemurs seem happy to pose for photos.
 This will certainly be one of the highlights of our Madagascar adventure.
 Another is visiting the flying fox roost where about 300 of these impressive animals with 1.25-meter wingspans spend their day squabbling and presumably sleeping.
 Overnight Gite d’Etape

-Before breakfast, we’ll spend one last morning photographing the lemurs, chameleons, birds, and spiny plants in Berenty and then board our return flight back to Tana.
+Before breakfast, we’ll spend one last morning photographing the lemurs, chameleons, birds, and spiny plants in Berenty before we return to Tana.
 This is a good day to regroup and get ready for the second half of our adventure.
 Overnight Relais des Plateaux

 Today we’ll drive three hours by bus to the Peyrieras Madagascar Exotic Reserve.
 Numerous varieties of colorful butterflies and chameleons can be found here along with geckos, frogs, crocodiles, and bats.
 In the afternoon, we’ll continue on to Andasibe-Mantadia National Park.
 Tonight we’ll take a walk to spot nocturnal animals.
 Overnight Vakona Forest Lodge